dincerkilic/20231226_network_analysis_and_visualization/network_analysis.md

 There is also a need for the STRING app to access the STRING database from within Cytoscape.

-Install the STRING app from <https://apps.cytoscape.org/apps/stringapp>, available in Cytoscape 3.7.0.
+Install the STRING app from <https://apps.cytoscape.org/apps/stringapp>.

 **Cytoscape** allows visualization and exploration of biological networks.